gruntjs/grunt-docs/Upgrading-from-0.3-to-0.4.md

 For more information about why this has changed, please read [npm 1.0: Global vs Local installation](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation).

 ## The Gruntfile
+The Gruntfile filename has changed to `Gruntfile.js` or `Gruntfile.coffee`.
+See the "The Gruntfile" section of the [[Getting started]] guide for more details.

 ## Core Tasks
 The eight core tasks that were included in grunt 0.3 are now separate grunt plugins.
 Each is a discreet npm module that must be installed as a plugin per the "Loading grunt plugins and tasks" section of the [[Getting started]] guide.